MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

     * The web app name must be unique in Azure.
 If you run into an error, try a different name.

     * It can take a few minutes for the web app to be created.
 You can check the status with the [az webapp show][27] command.
 For example, `az webapp show --resource-group web-app-simple-rg --name webappsimple123`.
 Look for the `state` property in the JSON output.
+If the site is running, the value is `Running`.

     * The URL of the web app is `<web-app-name>.azurewebsites.net`, for example, [http://webappsimple123.azurewebsites.net](http://webappsimple123.azurewebsites.net).